 But how cold are New Zealand’s winters really?

-The base of Mount Cook can get as low of -13 C in the winter, and it only gets colder as you gain elevation (which you’ll want to do because Mount Cook has fantastic hikes).
-On the other hand, Milford Sound is typically 1-2 C in the winter, however there is also 400 mm of rain each month.
-Dunedin will have an average low around 4 C in the winter, whereas Christchurch will be closer to 1 C. Hmm.
+The base of Mount Cook can get as low as -13 C in the winter, and it only gets colder as you gain elevation (which you’ll want to do because Mount Cook has fantastic hikes).
+On the other hand, Milford Sound is typically 1-2 C in the winter, however, there is also 400 mm of rain each month.
+Dunedin will have an average low of around 4 C in the winter, whereas Christchurch will be closer to 1 C. Hmm.
 Even camping around Auckland (toward the top of the north island, where it should be warmest) it can get down to zero at night.
 That is colder than I expected than the beachy, shorts-all-year image I had of New Zealand before arriving.

 But fear not!
 In this post, I’ll outline what to pack and why, plus some tips for buying gear and background on layering.
 However, if you’d like to skip all that and just want an easy-to-read packing list, you’ll find one at the bottom of the page.
 I also have a printable (PDF) New Zealand Packing List saved on my Shared Resources Google Drive Folder.
 If you subscribe to my blog you have access to all the files there).[lwptoc]